yaskovdev/blog/source/_drafts/Преврати свое знакомство с JMM в статью.md

 "A program is correctly synchronized => all executions of the program will appear to be sequentially consistent."

-"sequentially consistent" very informally means that the program behaves in the most intuitive way possible.
+"sequentially consistent" very informally means that the program behaves in the most intuitive and predictable way possible.
+See the JMM for the formal definition.

 Could I, as a application (not JVM) developer, summarize the JMM like this: